js-Quest/shorty-gonna-read/README.md

   Use it to create a markdown file README.me for your application.
   Initiate the program in your CLI by running the command: node index.js

+ Click on the video options to enlarge the recording.
 [Untitled_ Apr 25, 2023 8_51 PM (3).webm](https://user-images.githubusercontent.com/128349503/234452878-7ac40e2c-eb4d-4286-836e-89f2e41099f9.webm)